How to Become an Appraiser in California

 For some reason, the appraisal regulators like to make the renewal process confusing, so you may need to read this a couple of times:

-This means that you are doing 56 total hours of continuing education over your 4 year license term.
+This means that you are doing 56 total hours of continuing education over your 4 year CE term, but still turning in some CE every 2 years.

 If you want to check your renewal status and which education cycle you’re on, you can go here.